pantor/frankx/README.md

 ## Documentation

 We will add a more detailed documentation once frankx reaches v1.0.
-However, you can find multiple examples for both C++ and Python in the `examples` directory.
+However, you can find multiple examples for both C++ and Python in the [examples](https://github.com/pantor/frankx/tree/master/examples) directory.
 We also try to add more examples over time.

 ## Development

 Frankx is written in C++17 and Python3.
 It works well with ROS2.
 It is currently tested against following versions

-- Python 3.6
+- Python v3.6
-- Eigen 3.3.7
+- Eigen v3.3.7
-- Libfranka 0.6.0
+- Libfranka v0.6.0
-- Reflexxes 1.2.7
+- Reflexxes v1.2.7
-- Pybind11 2.2.4
+- Pybind11 v2.2.4

-Catch2 is used as a testing framework.
+- Catch2 v2.9 (only for testing)

 ## License

 For non-commercial applications, this software is licensed under the LGPL v3.0.
 If you want to use frankx within commercial applications or under a different license, please contact us for individual agreements.

-Robot vector created by [freepik](https://www.freepik.com/free-photos-vectors/technology)
+Robot vector created by [freepik](https://www.freepik.com/free-photos-vectors/technology).